TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 - First check with registration people if their data is complete, and if not who is missing.
 If it's only a few people it's viable (for tab purposes) to use place-holders for them, as long as you remember to follow up and edit their data manually later.
 - Familiarise yourself with the different methods for importing data into Tabbycat.
 If using the spreadsheet importer, know how to operate it, and how to transfer data from a local to Heroku-hosted copy.
 That said, importing using the visual importer is viable for larger tournaments if you are not comfortable with the command line.

-    - Typically the process using the spreadsheet importer is to set-up the CSV files then try to import them into a local copy of Tabbycat database and verify it works.
+    - Typically, the process using the spreadsheet importer is to set-up the CSV files then try to import them into a local copy of Tabbycat database and verify it works.
     - It will likely take several tries for it to work due to minor mismatches in speaker/institution names etc. The importer usually will spit out errors when something is malformed/mis-formatted.
 Usually the process is to then reimport until everything passes without errors.
     - Once the import has passed you can then push database to live.
-Generally from then on any changes will be done to the live tab unless there are huge amounts of problems requiring a re-import.
+From then on any changes will generally be done to the live tab, unless there are huge amounts of problems requiring a re-import.

 Importing data: regions/societies
 ---------------------------------

-- Societies will often have special names that they like to use in draws (that are not the same as their institution's name or acronym.
+- Societies will often have special names that they like to use in draws (that are not the same as their institution's name or acronym).
 These can be gathered from institutional reps or from prior tabs.
 When in doubt err on the colloquial / most recognisable name; particularly for formats where teams need to find each other prior to the debate.
 - Determine the types of regions that will be assigned to institutions with adjudication core.
 This has impacts for the kinds of representation/diversity the tab can show during allocations.

 Importing data: participants
 ----------------------------

 - Check you have emails/phone numbers included in the imported sheets; there are useful to have on hand later for either emailing out feedback links or following up errant adjudicators.
-- Often the easiest way to prepare the sheets to import is to create new tabs in the registration data sheet, and use referencing to automatically order and arrange their data into the format Tabbycat wants.
+- Often, the easiest way to prepare the sheets to import is to create new tabs in the registration data sheet, and use referencing to automatically order and arrange their data into the format Tabbycat wants.
 - Often some adjudicators, typically local independents, may not be available for all rounds.
 Try and find out who this affects and when; once data has been imported you can pre-check these adjudicators in and out of rounds.
 - Remember that the swing team(s) also need to be imported.